iteam1/itest/pytorch/readme.md

-# test training by paddle framework
+# test training by pytorch framework

 traning model on `GPU` by framework `pytorch` with `miniconda`